-The query SEARCH can trivially also answer a member query " $x \in S_v$ ?" by checking if SEARCH(v, x) returns x.
-Our data structure can further also support predecessor queries instead of successor queries, as well as strict predecessor and successor queries, i.e., the returned value should be strictly smaller or larger than the query value x.
-The structure can also handle the case when $S_0 \neq \emptyset$ , where the initial structure can be constructed using $\mathcal{O}(1 + |S_0|/B)$ I/Os (essentially this is Section 2.6, where a structure is constructed for a given set).
-Our data structure is stated as maintaining a set of values, but it can easily be extended to support dictionaries storing key-value pairs (each segment in Figure 1 and Figure 2 now stores a key-value pair, where the first axis now are keys; changing the value for key x at version v starts a new vertical segment at (x, v) with the new value).
+The query SEARCH can trivially also answer a member query " $x \in S_v$?" by checking if SEARCH(v, x) returns x.
+Our data structure also supports predecessor queries along with successor queries, as well as strict predecessor and successor queries, i.e., the returned key should be strictly smaller or larger than the query key x.
+The structure can also handle the case when $S_0 \neq \emptyset$, where the initial structure can be constructed using $\mathcal{O}(1 + |S_0|/B)$ I/Os (essentially this is Section 2.6, where a structure is constructed for a given sorted set of keys).
+Our data structure is stated as maintaining a set of keys, but it can easily be extended to support dictionaries storing key-value pairs (each vertical segment in Figure 1 now stores a key-value pair, where the first axis is the key.
+Changing the value for key x at version v starts a new vertical segment at (x, v) with the new value).